Yangju highway incident: Legal proceedings

-Although they refused the request of the South Korean Justice Ministry, American officials did, however, invite more than 30 media representatives, representatives from the South Korean Justice Ministry, the South Korean Ministry of Foreign Affairs and Trade, and from other South Korean non-governmental organizations (NGOs) to observe the trials.
-In addition, rooms with closed circuit television (CCTV) coverage were provided to accommodate the increased level of interest.
-Moreover, families of the victims were invited to attend and, to protect their privacy, were offered the use of a separate CCTV-equipped room staffed with an interpreter and military lawyer to explain the processes involved.
-In addition to these actions, public statements made by U.S. officials stressed the fair and impartial nature of the U.S. military legal process.
+Although they refused the request of the South Korean Justice Ministry, American officials invited more than 30 media representatives, representatives from the South Korean Justice Ministry, the South Korean Ministry of Foreign Affairs and Trade, and from other South Korean non-governmental organizations (NGOs) to observe the trials.
+Rooms with closed circuit television (CCTV) coverage were provided to accommodate the increased level of interest.
+Families of the victims were invited to attend and, to protect their privacy, were offered the use of a separate CCTV-equipped room staffed with an interpreter and military lawyer to explain the processes involved.
+Public statements made by U.S. officials stressed the fair and impartial nature of the U.S. military legal process.

 During the proceedings, lawyers for Nino contended that he attempted to alert Walker to the presence of the two girls on the periphery of the road.
 Reports differ as to whether Walker did not hear the order due to a defective communications device or because he had altered the frequency of his radio in order to communicate with others in the convoy.

 Nino and Walker were subsequently found not guilty of "negligent homicide" in verdicts issued independently by two separate panels on Wednesday, November 20 and Friday, November 22, 2002.
 While demonstrators questioned the legitimacy and objectivity of the U.S. military court and its verdict, the South Korean Justice Ministry voiced dissatisfaction with the verdict, but respect for the process as employed.